packmad/RmPerm/README.md

 You can download the JAR from [here](https://dl.dropboxusercontent.com/u/35859278/RmPerm.jar).

-I also released an [Android app](https://github.com/simoneaonzo/AndRmPerm) that uses it, but it is really disgusting, any help will be appreciated!
+I also released an [Android app](https://github.com/simoneaonzo/AndRmPerm) that uses it, it's GUI is disgusting, any help will be appreciated!

 ## Usage